ibm-cloud-docs/Registry/registry_images_.md

 4. Select the **Containers** category and click the **Container Registry** tile.
 5. Click **Images**.
 A list of your images is displayed.
 6. In the row that contains the image that you want to delete, select the check box.

-   Ensure that you've selected the correct image because this action can't be undone.
-   {: important}

 7. Click **Delete Image**.

 ## Listing images in the trash